-Applications for fourth-year elective clerkships are accepted from medical students attending a US LCME or AOA accredited medical school, and from Canadian medical schools jointly accredited by the LCME and CACMS.
+Applications for fourth-year elective clerkships are accepted from medical students attending a US LCME/COCA accredited medical school, and from Canadian medical schools jointly accredited by the LCME and CACMS.

 All electives are two or four weeks in duration.
 Students must have a car for transportation to travel to the clinical sites, which are generally located in Kalamazoo.
 Parking is provided at each of the clinical areas.

-Applicants from US LCME or AOA accredited medical schools must apply through VSLO.
+Applicants from US LCME/COCA accredited medical schools must apply through VSLO.

 Descriptions and objectives for elective clerkships for visiting fourth-year medical students are available on the online Course Catalog.